lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## Time Scale

-The time scale {{I-D.toutain-core-time-scale}} option allows a client to inform the server that it is in a slow network and that message ID should be kept for a duration given by the option.
+The time scale {{I-D.toutain-core-time-scale}} option allows a client to inform the server that it is in a constrained network and that message ID MUST be kept for a duration given by the option.

 If the value is known by both ends, then TV is set to this value, MO is set to "equal" and CDA is set to "not-sent".